 In contrast, shopping on Amazon or iHerb is super easy.
 You add items to your cart, you add your address, and you pay.
 The next thing you do is track the items.
 Then you receive them.
 Simple.

-However, Taobao is just too cheap.
-So you should learn to shop and ship from Taobao to Singapore.
+However, Taobao is cheap.
+So you should learn to shop and do Taobao shipping to Singapore.
 It’ll save you a ton of money.
 That’s awesome if you’re a poor and young couple like us.

-Our budget guide to Taobao shopping and shipping to Singapore
+Our budget guide to Taobao shipping to Singapore.

 Since you’re here, you’re probably considering to take the plunge after reading our previous article on why you should buy stuff from Taobao instead of Ikea or local furniture shops.

 A plunge we did.
 We’re huge Taobao shoppers.
 We’ve bought a lot of stuff so far.
 If you’re interested, you can read about our reviews for some of the stuff we’ve bought like lights (must buy), a cabinet (so so only), and ceiling fans (better not to buy).

 Otherwise, let’s start with our budget guide on how you can do shopping and Taobao shipping to Singapore.
 Everything here has been based on our good and bad experiences.
 We’d also be happy to hear your experiences in the comments section below.